How to apply

 As a minimum, please try and include:

-- Two of the places should be public landscapes.
+- Two of the places should be public landscapes (for example a public park or nature reserve)

-Though they should include eye-level sketches, you may want to include:
+Your portfolio should contain eye-level sketches, in which you may want to include:

 - Use of different media, if possible.